 The Board of Trustees approved the Master Plan on February 25, 2015 that provides a vision and a series of development guidelines for new construction on the Storrs campus and specifically for the advancement of the area known as the Northwest Science Quad District.
 The District will be the location for the expansion of UConn's research enterprise of buildings and infrastructure in support of new STEM research and teaching facilities.
 This project consists of a series of enabling projects that support the new quad development including the utility tunnel extension from the existing Gant tunnel, the direct burial of utilities for connections to the campus loop, stormwater management with a woodland corridor extension from the Gant complex, a new surface parking lot, and improvements to King Hill and Hillside Roads, including a new roundabout.
-These projects were designed concurrently with the STEM Research Center- Science 1 project.
-Construction on the enabling projects began in Summer 2020 and was complete in Fall 2022.
+These projects were designed concurrently with the STEM Research Center-Science 1 project.
+Construction on the enabling projects began in Summer 2020 and was substantially complete in Fall 2022, however on-going punchlist and system testing continues.